If we put the chargers in the right places, we can get more people into electric cars

 The work of creating a nation-wide EV-charger network will be hard.
 It will come with challenges related to site access, land use, grid connectivity, and associated costs.
 EV charger deployment must be paired with programs to accelerate the purchase/sharing of EVs, consumer education, utility preparedness, and more to achieve an EV revolution.
 Committing to oversight and accountability and using tools like Big mobility data to work smarter, not harder, will help ensure this multi-billion-dollar investment will not evaporate before our eyes with little change in the complexion of EV ownership and the velocity of adoption.

 Laura Schewel is the founder and CEO of StreetLight Data.
 Prior to StreetLight Schewel worked on transportation sustainability issues at the Federal Energy Regulatory Commission and Rocky Mountain Institute.
-Schewel) holds degrees in Engineering and Literature from Yale, with a PhD from UC Berkeley.
+Schewel holds degrees in engineering and literature from Yale, with a PhD from UC Berkeley.